XeroName/dtbyxeroname/docs/index.md

   - Updating time of FPS and ΔT will be increase.
 That means small variation of FPS may be ignored as strength arises.

 ## Stability Evaluator
-Stability Evaluator provides value of "How much stable or How fast FPS is" in actual working.
+Stability Evaluator provides value of "How much stable" or "How fast to update" FPS in actual working.
 Not added yet.

 ## Autopilot